 This course provides you with the knowledge and practical skills required for employment within the many industrial railway, short line and railway supplier environments.
 This includes the role and responsibilities of railway and yard employees in addition to the core training required to perform assigned work while applying the railway safety culture.
 There are approximately 50 hours of practical hands-on tasks and exercises throughout the course which will provide you with the skills, abilities and confidence to successfully work in a variety of railway-related career options.
 Key tasks and responsibilities for rail yard employees included in this course are: freight car inspection and securement, freight car switching and movements, changing air hoses and knuckles, getting on and off static and moving equipment, crossing over static equipment, communicating through radios / hand signals, all while using applicable regulated railway rules.
 Successful students will also receive a BCIT Railway certification in "Canadian Rail Operating Rules for Non-main Track" and "Transportation of Dangerous Goods".

-This is a blended course.
-Theory training will be delivered via Virtual Classroom and practical training will be in the Railway Yard at AIC Campus.
-2. PPE Requirements: High visibility vest, work gloves, safety glasses, and CSA approved footwear required.
+This is a blended course consisting of online theory sessions every Monday and Tuesday, and on campus practical training every Wednesday and Thursday in the Rail Lab at AIC Campus.
+2. High visibility vest, work gloves, safety glasses, and CSA approved footwear required.
 Footwear must be green equilateral triangle, steel-toed, lace-up, ankle covering boots with a defined heel of minimum 9 mm (3/8 inch) and maximum 25 mm (1 inch).

 Upon successful completion of this course, the student will be able to: